AI can get you to a prototype. Engineering keeps it from falling apart.

 When AI launched I watched the barrier to building collapse overnight.
 I began to see it in the enterprises I worked at and then I went and experienced it myself.
 I built my first app with AI-generated code and I was genuinely blown away.
 I got caught up in the ease of deploying code and all of the engineering principles I'd learned went out the window.
 But the demo looked great.
 I thought I had it all figured out.

-Then the user showed up bringing the bug reports with them.
+Then the users showed up bringing the bug reports with them.
 One after another.
 Every new feature I tried to ship broke something else.
 I wasn't building anymore.
 I was playing whack-a-mole with a codebase that had no real structure underneath it.

 Here's what made it embarrassing.
 I had years of production experience.
 I knew exactly what a well-engineered codebase was supposed to look like.
 And I still ended up with the same mess I had spent years helping enterprise teams clean up.
 Because I moved fast without applying any of it.
 I didn't ask the AI for proper error handling.
 I didn't design the database schema first.
 I didn't build in monitoring or logging.
 I just described features and shipped.